metal-messiah/JopeBot/README.md

 ## Configuration will occur the first time you open the application.

-### Steamlabs Socket API
+### Steamlabs API
 * Providing your [Streamlabs](https://streamlabs.com) "socket API code" will allow the application to utilize your donations in real time to manage the setlist
-* API SETTINGS / API TOKENS / Your Socket API Token
+* API SETTINGS / API TOKENS / Your API Access Token

 ### Twitch Username
 * Tells the bot where to connect